 If Google feels the content on multiple pages of your site has a high percentage of duplication, they may drop pages from their search results.

 8. Improve your website

 Addressing the points I have raised above is great but you also have to remember the visitors of your website.
 Google has access to so much data from their browser, toolbar, operating system and so on.
 A website that gets 1000 visits but 90% of them immediately go back to the search results or they only spend 20 seconds on the website is not a good result, it’s unclear exactly what metrics are taken into account by Google but it’s likely that the bounce rate, average time on site and the CTR from the search engines are all considered.

-Improving the look/usability of your website and tweaking the meta tags can improve all of these and help to show Google that visitors of your website do find it relevant/useful.
+Improving the look/usability of your website and tweaking the meta tags can improve all of these and help to show Google that visitors to your website do find it relevant/useful.

 9. Have you been affected by a Google algorithm Update?

-Google are constantly releasing smaller updates but every so often, they release a larger, or broad core update to focus on a specific element.
-The best way to identify if you have been affected is to check your Google analytics traffic report for any significant drops, then search for a Google algorithm update that corresponds with the drop.
+Google is constantly releasing smaller updates but every so often, they release a larger, or broad core update to focus on a specific element.
+The best way to identify if you have been affected is to check your Google Analytics traffic report for any significant drops, then search for a Google algorithm update that corresponds with the drop.
 Once you know which update has caused the drops, you can identify the issues and resolve them.
-An example of this was noticing immediate drops with a taxi website’s keyword positions and traffic, which corresponded with Google’s Fred update – this allowed to investigate the content and find that it was too sales focused.
-To resolve the issue, we rewrote the site’s content focusing more on the service and how it would benefit local users, and supported it with informative blogs about events in the local area and travel tips.
-The positions not only recovered immediately, they were better than before!
+An example of this was noticing immediate drops in a taxi website’s keyword positions and traffic, which corresponded with Google’s Fred update – this allowed us to investigate the content and find that it was too sales focused.
+To resolve the issue, we rewrote the site’s content focusing more on the service and how it would benefit local users and supported it with informative blogs about events in the local area and travel tips.
+The positions not only recovered immediately, but they were also better than before!